Thomas Ravelli

 Thomas Ravelli (/sv/; born 13 August 1959) is a Swedish former professional footballer who played as a goalkeeper.
 His 21-year professional career was almost exclusively associated with Öster and Göteborg, for whom he appeared in a combined 416 Allsvenskan games.
 The most-capped player for the Sweden national team for several years, Ravelli represented the nation at the 1990 and 1994 FIFA World Cups, and UEFA Euro 1992.
+In 1981, he was awarded Guldbollen as Sweden's best footballer of the year.

 Club career

 Ravelli was born in Vimmerby where he lived his first five years of life.
 After a shorter stint in Åtvidaberg the family settled in Växjö.
 At the club level he played for Östers IF and IFK Göteborg, winning three Allsvenskan championships during his ten-year tenure with the former team before signing for the latter in 1989, at the age of 29.

 With Göteborg, Ravelli conquered a further six leagues and his only Swedish Cup.
 In 1998, already 39, he joined the Tampa Bay Mutiny of Major League Soccer, closing out his career the following year with his first club; in total, he played in nearly 500 official matches as a professional.